nirbhayyyy18/nirbhayyyy18/README.md

 ### 🔗 Projects & Work
 - **Trend Pulse:** A dynamic platform to analyze and predict the price of any stock by the past records of the closing price of the stock !
-- **PostEdge:** A secure and dynamic CRUD web application with role-based access, where users can create, search, and manage posts seamlessly.
-Packed with advanced security features like PDO, form validation, and password hashing! 🚀
+- **PostEdge:** A secure Post creating web application with role-based access control, allowing users to perform operations like creating, reading, updating, and deleting posts.
+It features a user-friendly dashboard, robust security measures such as password hashing with bcrypt and PDO for SQL injection prevention.
-- **StudyHive:** An intuitive online study planner web app designed to streamline task management, set achievable goals, and track progress with real-time analytics.
+-
 ### 🌍 Let’s Connect!
 - **LinkedIn:** : (https://www.linkedin.com/in/nirbhayyyy18/)